-3. More than half of consumers used click-and-collect services 6+ times in the last 12 months
+8. More than half of consumers used click-and-collect services 6+ times from 2020 to 2021

-6. More than a fourth of online shoppers use mobile to facilitate curbside pickup
+13. More than a fourth of online shoppers use mobile to facilitate curbside pickup

 Digital Commerce 360’s research revealed that not only are online shoppers using mobile more often to simply purchase products (nearly half have done so), but 28% of them have used mobile to facilitate curbside pickup.

-It is critical that your online store is mobile-responsive.
+TIP: It is critical that your online store is mobile-responsive.
 Apply our ecommerce website design tips when building your online store.